onurkybsi/OnurKayabasi/README.md

 👨‍💼 I’m currently working at [N26](https://www.linkedin.com/company/n26/).

-👀 I’m currently learning Operating System Concepts and AWS services.
+👀 I’m currently learning about implementing TCP/IP web server.

 ❓ Ask me about anything related to backend development.
 I like to share information and listen to new ideas